met4citizen/Hypergraph/README.md

 ### Coordinatization of Local Multiway System using Hyperdimensional Vectors

-The following idea/specification is based on Pentti Kanerva's work on Hyperdimensional computing [1].
-It is based on the fact that in a hyperdimensional space (>10,000-D) a randomly chosen vector (hypervector) is quasi-orthogonal to all previously generated hypervectors.
+The following procedure utilizes Pentti Kanerva's work on Hyperdimensional computing [1].
+HDC is based on the fact that in hyperdimensional space (>10,000-D) a randomly chosen vector (hypervector) is quasi-orthogonal to all previously generated hypervectors.

+- For each rewriting rule, generate a random 10,240-dimensional dense bipolar {-1,1} seed vector.

 - Let the coordinate of the initial event in a local multiway system be a randomly generated 10,240-dimensional dense bipolar {-1,1} vector.